 Here are some tips to help you:

-Continue to act professionally and do your job to the best of your ability during your notice period.
+Continue to act professionally and do your job to the best of your ability during any notice period.

 - Ask for a reference

-Consider asking your employer or manager for a written reference and whether you could list them as a verbal referee for future job applications.
-If they say no, or it is not appropriate to ask them, you might like to ask a senior co-worker or another manager in the business to act as a referee.
+Consider asking your employer or manager for a written reference.
+Ask whether you could list them as a verbal referee for future job applications.
+If they say no, or it is not appropriate to ask them, don't despair!
+Try asking a senior co-worker or another manager in the business to act as a referee.

 - Leave your contact details

 There may be paperwork that your employer needs to send you after you leave.
-For example, they will need to know where to send your Pay As You Go (PAYG) payment summary (this used to be called a ‘group certificate’) at the end of the financial year.
+They will need to know where to send your Pay As You Go (PAYG) payment summary at the end of the financial year.

 - Keep track of your superannuation

-Keep a record of your superannuation account to make sure that you don’t lose track of your superannuation.
+Keep a record of your superannuation account so you don’t lose track of your superannuation.